ENCODE-DCC/hic-pipeline/docs/input.md

 ## Templates

-We provide two template JSON files for both single ended and paired-end samples.
-We recommend to use one of these input JSON files instead of that used in the tutorial section.
-These template JSON files include all parameters of the pipeline with default values defined.
+We provide three template JSON files for processing of a single library with one or more sequencing runs and for multiple libraries.
 * [template](../examples/template_one.json) for a single sequencing run from a single library
 * [template](../examples/template_two.json) for two sequencing runs from a single library
 * [template](../examples/template_three.json) for two libraries, each having a single sequencing run